scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Requirements

 * You must enable point-in-time recovery/restore in the backend database.
-* You must wait at least 10 sec (based on clock drift) after pausing to create a backup.
 * You must identify a unique `point-in-time recovery/restore` point for the Ledger and Auditor if you use both the Ledger and Auditor.

+### Recommendations

+* You should pause a long enough time (e.g., 10 seconds)
+* You should use mid-time of the paused duration as a restore point

 ### Find SRV service URL